GarrickZ2/Image-Denoising/README.md

 ## Project Description

-Image denoising has a wide range of applications ranging from consumer electronics to medical imaging devices.
-Neural methods has enjoyed great success in real noise removal in high-resolution images.
-However, training complex neural networks often require large amount of clean-noisy image pairs that properly models the underlying noise distribution.
-In addition, image denoising is not easily self-supervised due to the complex nature of the real-world image noise.
-Unfortunately, training data for image denoising has been notoriously difficult and expensive to gather, with the most notable denoising dataset being [SIDD](https://www.eecs.yorku.ca/~kamel/sidd/benchmark.php) and [DND](https://noise.visinf.tu-darmstadt.de/).
-Neither SIDD and DND are very large datasets: SIDD contains 160 scenes with 150 very similar clean-noisy image pairs for each scene captured using smartphones, and DND contains 50 clean-noisy image pairs captured using consumer-grade cameras.
+Image denoising has various applications ranging from consumer electronics to medical imaging devices.
+Neural methods have enjoyed great success in real noise removal in high-resolution images.
+However, training complex neural networks often require many clean-noisy image pairs that correctly model the underlying noise distribution.
+In addition, image denoising is not easily self-supervised due to the complex nature of real-world image noise.
+Unfortunately, training data for image denoising has been notoriously difficult and expensive to gather, with the most notable denoising datasets being [SIDD](https://www.eecs.yorku.ca/~kamel/sidd/benchmark.php) and [DND](https://noise.visinf.tu-darmstadt.de/).
+Neither SIDD nor DND are large datasets: SIDD contains 160 scenes with 150 similar clean-noisy image pairs for each scene captured using smartphones, and DND contains 50 clean-noisy image pairs captured using consumer-grade cameras.

-Data augmentation methods in training neural networks have been proven to be helpful in improving the robustness of a model by increasing the diversity in data.
-Surprisingly, data augmentation in generating synthetic noisy training data has been quite difficult because real-world noise cannot be easily approximated.
-Naive approaches such as adding *additive white Gaussian noise* (AWGN) usually does not help improve the model performance because real-world noise is fundamentally a different distribution than Gaussian.
+Data augmentation methods in training neural networks have been proven to help improve the robustness of a model by increasing the diversity in data.
+Surprisingly, data augmentation in generating synthetic noisy training data has been quite tricky because real-world noise cannot be easily approximated.
+Naive approaches such as adding *additive white Gaussian noise* (AWGN) usually do not help improve the model performance because real-world noise is fundamentally a different distribution than Gaussian.

 [Brooks et al.](https://openaccess.thecvf.com/content_CVPR_2019/papers/Brooks_Unprocessing_Images_for_Learned_Raw_Denoising_CVPR_2019_paper.pdf) and [Zamir et al.](https://arxiv.org/pdf/2003.07761.pdf) proposed noise-synthesizing methods that attempts to generate realistic noise by first converting an RGB image to a RAW image, before a non-neural RAW noise model is applied and the image is converted back to RGB.

-Taking it one step further, [Cai et al.](https://openreview.net/pdf?id=Wua2zjxJdYo) took a neural approach in realistic noise modeling and achieved impressive and ground-breaking results.
-They proposed a GAN architecture, namely PNGAN, in which they train a generator that learns to generate realistic noise from AWGN, and a discriminator that learns to distinguish between real noise and synthetic noise.
-Cai et al. trained their GAN using real-noisy training data (SIDD and DND) and generated synthetic noisy-clean image pairs from high-resolution image datasets including [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) and [Flickr2K](https://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Lim_Enhanced_Deep_Residual_CVPR_2017_paper.pdf).
+Taking it one step further, [Cai et al.](https://openreview.net/pdf?id=Wua2zjxJdYo) took a neural approach to realistic noise modeling and achieved impressive and ground-breaking results.
+They proposed a GAN architecture, namely PNGAN.
+They train a generator that learns to generate real noise from AWGN and a discriminator that distinguishes between real and synthetic noise.
+Cai et al. trained their GAN using real-noisy training data (SIDD and DND) and generated synthetic noisy-clean image pairs from high-resolution image datasets, including [DIV2K](https://data.vision.ee.ethz.ch/cvl/DIV2K/) and [Flickr2K](https://openaccess.thecvf.com/content_cvpr_2017_workshops/w12/papers/Lim_Enhanced_Deep_Residual_CVPR_2017_paper.pdf).
 They finetuned existing denoising models using a mixture of real-noisy data and synthetic-noisy data and observed noticeable improvements.

 <p align = "center">
 <img src="./images/pngan.jpg" width=70%/>